alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - Login as the **domain** admin user eg. `sresandboxadmin@sandbox.dsgroupdev.co.uk`) where the admin username and password are stored in the SRE KeyVault `Resource Groups -> RG_SRE_SECRETS -> kv-shm-<shm-id>-sre-<SRE ID>` as `sre-<sre-id>-dc-admin-username` and `sre-<sre-id>-dc-admin-password`.
 (NB. all SRE Windows servers use the same admin credentials.)

 #### Install RDS environment and webclient
 - Open a PowerShell command window with elevated privileges - make sure to use the `Windows PowerShell` application, not the `Windows PowerShell (x86)` application.
-The required server managment commandlets are not installed on the x86 version.
+The required server management commandlets are not installed on the x86 version.
 - Run `C:\Installation\Deploy_RDS_Environment.ps1` (prefix the command with a leading `.\` if running from within the `C:\Installation` directory)
 - This script will take about 20 minutes to run (this cannot be done remotely, as it needs to be run as a domain user but remote Powershell uses a local user)